martezr/chaostoolkit-vsphere/README.md

 ### Credentials

-This extension uses the [pyvmomi][] library under the hood.
-This library expects that you have properly [configured][creds] your environment to connect and authenticate with the vCenter server.
+This extension uses the [pyvmomi][https://github.com/vmware/pyvmomi] library under the hood.
+This library expects that you have properly configured credentials for your environment to connect and authenticate with the vCenter server.

 #### Pass credentials explicitely